brevzin/cpp_proposals/3381_reflection_syntax/reflection-syntax.md

 :::

 The former reading more clearly expresses the intent.
 Keywords demand to be read, whereas sigils may be internally skipped over.
 Eliding the sigil from the internal dialogue lets the user put aside the fact that reflection is happening.
 They may read it as "enumerators of `Color`" or "substitute `map` with `string` and `int`."
 Once the keyword-name enters the "internal token stream," the user cannot hope to understand the meaning of the expression without learning the meaning of `reflectof` (or `metaof` or `reflof` or ...).
+That is exactly the opposite of novice-friendly.

+A parallel can be made with templates.
+In `vector<int>` the template machinery is often "invisible". the `<>` could be replaced by a keyword here as well.
+For instance, we could've had a keyword `substitute` and made forming a template something like `substitute(vector, int)` instead of `vector<int>`.
+However, we think most people would agree the punctuator puts the focus on the operation itself not the grammatical limitations of the language.
+Lots of novices engage in using templates long before writing templates, and while we've seen arguments in favor of a _different_ punctuator for template arguments (such as `vector(int)` or D's `vector!(int)`, which avoid the `<` ambiguity), we've never seen an argument for a keyword here.

-The other thing to point out is that reflection is not necessarily going ot be a prominently user-facing facility.
+The other thing to point out is that reflection is not necessarily going to be a prominently user-facing facility.
 Certainly not a novice-facing one.
 Reflection opens the door to a large variety of libraries that can make otherwise very complex operations very easy — from even expert-unfriendly to novice-friendly.
 But the user-facing API of those libraries need not actually expose the reflection operator at all, and most use-cases would not do so at all.
 Arguing for a reflection keyword to be novice-friendly thus doubly misses the point — not only is it not novice friendly, but novices may rarely even have to look at such code.